Transparency

 For a serious or urgent issue, email cases@commonbench.ai.

 For the technical architecture, see the architecture page.
 For data protection, see Privacy.
-For commercial terms, see Terms of Service.
+For commercial terms, see the Terms of Service.